-The Group's exposure to market interest rates arises from its term bank loan which bears interest at 1.35% above SIBOR.
+The Group's exposure to market interest rates arises from its bills payables and term bank loan which bears interest at 1.2% to 1.6% p.a. and 1.35% p.a. above SIBOR respectively.

-At the end of reporting period, if SGD interest rates had been 50 basis points lower/ higher with all other variables constant, the Group's profit before tax would have been \$36,000 (2012: nil) higher/ lower respectively as a result of lower/ higher interest expense on the term loan.
+At the end of reporting period, if SGD interest rates had been 50 basis points lower/ higher with all other variables constant, the Group's profit before tax would have been \$86,500 (2013: \$36,000) higher/ lower respectively as a result of lower/ higher interest expense on the bills payables and term loan.